-You probably know how to find and buy stocks.
-It’s so easy, E*Trade says, a baby can do it, right?
+You probably know how to find and buy stocks, but how do bonds work?

 Unfortunately, while online stock brokers have made stock investing child’s play over the last 10 years, bond investing has been slow to catch up.
 In fact, on many online broker sites, online bond platforms don’t even exist.
 That’s made the world of individual bond investing pretty murky.

 You know that a certain percentage of your portfolio should be allocated to bonds (say 40% if you’re in your 40s), but you’ve probably relied on bond mutual funds to do that.
 And that’s not a bad thing: Bond mutual funds let you own bonds from hundreds of companies with only a small investment.
 They also have professional managers who can do research into bond investments for you.
 But bond funds also have one, significant disadvantage to owning individual bonds.